aws-samples/pace-genai-demos/README.md

 You can deploy these demo's independent of each other.
 Please refer to the Readme files in each of the folders for deployment instructions.

-Refer to the-[blog](https://aws.amazon.com/blogs/machine-learning/harnessing-the-power-of-enterprise-data-with-generative-ai-Insights-from-amazon-kendra-langchain-and-large-language-models/) post for details on how these solutions work.
+Refer to the [blog](https://aws.amazon.com/blogs/machine-learning/harnessing-the-power-of-enterprise-data-with-generative-ai-Insights-from-amazon-kendra-langchain-and-large-language-models/) post for details on how these solutions work.

 ## Authors